-When you receive alimony or spousal support, Miller Law Group, P.C. offers a careful analysis of your situation and present you with all of your legal options and the best legal arguments.
-After discussing the options with you and deciding on the most effective course of action, we will be your partner as we tenaciously represent your best interests—either advocating for an increase in alimony or defending against it.
+When you receive alimony or spousal support, Miller Law Group, P.C. offers a careful analysis of your situation and presents you with a custom-tailored legal solution.
+Every legal problem is unique, and you deserve a firm that approaches it with more than a one-size-fits-all approach.
+After discussing the options with you and deciding on the most effective course of action, we will be your partner as we represent you with the goal of reaching a fair agreement with your spouse.

-Call (508) 502-7002 or contact us online to schedule your free consultation.
-There may be other situations that would help justify a change in your alimony agreement; therefore, it is wise to consult with a Massachusetts alimony modification attorney.
+Call (508) 502-7002 to schedule your free consultation.
+There may be situations that would help justify a change in your alimony agreement; it is wise to consult with a modification attorney.

 Modification to Increase Alimony Payments